uphillian/lisa2019/tutorial.md

 Command | Use
 --------|----
 awk     | text manipulation
+gdb     | GNU Debugger
-getent  | search nss for a given database grep    | search output for string ltrace  | library trace, show library calls man     | manual pages, **always** read the man pages mtr\*   | my trace route nc      | netcat, network connectivity nsswitch.conf | name service switch configuration file ping    | determine if a host is reachable via ICMP /proc   | exposes kernel process tree as a filesystem sed     | text manipulation strace  | syscall trace, show system calls
+getent  | search nss for a given database gnutls-cli | inspect tls communication between hosts grep    | search output for string htop    | similar to top but with thread output ltrace  | library trace, show library calls man     | manual pages, **always** read the man pages mtr\*   | my trace route, similar to traceroute but with ICMP nc      | netcat, network connectivity nsswitch.conf | name service switch configuration file openssl | SSL/TLS command line utility ping    | determine if a host is reachable via ICMP /proc   | exposes kernel process tree as a filesystem sed     | text manipulation strace  | syscall trace, show system calls
-/sys    | exposes kernel internals as a filesystem tracepath | show the network path taken to reach a host
+/sys    | exposes kernel internals as a filesystem tcpdump | expose network traffic received on an interface top     | show running processes sorted by arbitrary field tracepath | show the network path taken to reach a host, discovers MTU traceroute | show the network path taken to reach a host, uses TTL wireshark | network packet inspection

+\*mtr may not be in your distributions stock repositories, but is available for all major Linux distributions

 # Questions / Comments